 Nested component:A Nested Component is the state of a component existing inside that of a parent component.
 It is a powerful and quick way to place component(s) inside one another, both visually and semantically.
 Utilising draw.io’s drag and drop functionality, Nested Components are straightforward to create, enabling rapid creation of sophisticated threat models.

-Product: the product is the unit of applications within IriusRisk, each one represents one project and it is composed by components and dataflows that are deployed into trust zones and manage assets respectively.
-You can find the listing of the products under the Products screen.
+Projects: The project is the unit of applications within IriusRisk, each one represents one project and it is composed by components and dataflows that are deployed into trust zones and manage assets respectively.
+You can find the listing of the Projects and their diagrams under the Projects tab in the UI.

-Product Threats: threats that are not linked to a Component but to the whole Product.
-They use to be thinks you need to do for all of the Components that are part of your Product.
+Project Threats: threats that are not linked to a Component but to the whole Project.
+They use to be thinks you need to do for all of the Components that are part of your Project.

-Product components: Product Components are reusable components which reference a separate threat model belonging to another IriusRisk product.
+Project components: Project Components are reusable components which reference a separate threat model belonging to another IriusRisk project.

 Projected Risk: is the calculation of the Inherent Risk subtracting the risk mitigation that would happen when all the Countermeasures in Required status were implemented.